 - (10) The digital transformation is one of the Union's priorities.
 In the case of road transport, it will contribute to remove the remaining administrative barriers, such as the ones relating to the duration of issuing physical driving licences, to free movement of persons.
 Therefore, a separate Union standard should be established for the mobile driving licences issued within the Union.
-In order to facilitate digital transformation mobile driving licences should be issued as default from [date-of-adoption+4years], without prejudice to the applicant's right to acquire either a physical one or both at the same time. - driving licences but, also information allowing to verify the authenticity of the data and a single-use pointer.
+In order to facilitate digital transformation mobile driving licences should be issued as default from [date-of-adoption+4years], without prejudice to the applicant's right to acquire either a physical one or both at the same time. - (11) The mobile driving licence should not only contain the information reported on the physical driving licence, but also information allowing to verify the authenticity of the data and a single-use pointer.
 However it should be ensured that even in such cases the amount of personal data made available is restricted to what would be reported on the physical driving licence and what is strictly necessary for the verification of the authenticity of such data.
-That additional data should be different, in particular if the person holds mobile driving licences on several driving licence, provided that it is issued by the same Member State. - (12) The Sustainable and Smart Mobility Strategy sets out a vision for the EU to significantly improve sustainability of mobility and transport.
+That additional data should be different in case a person holds several mobile driving licences, which is possible provided that they are issued by the same Member State. - (12) The Sustainable and Smart Mobility Strategy sets out a vision for the EU to significantly improve sustainability of mobility and transport.
 Emissions from the road transport sector include greenhouse gases emissions, air pollutants, noise and microplastics from tyre and road wear.
 Driving style influences these emissions, with possible negative impacts on the environment and human health.
-Therefore, driving training should equip drivers to reduce their impact on emissions as well as to prepare them to drive zero-emission vehicles. - (13) In order to allow citizens and residents to directly enjoy the benefits of the internal market without incurring an unnecessary additional administrative burden, Regulation (EU) 2018/1724 of the European Parliament and the Council provides for general rules for the online provision of procedures relevant for the functioning of the internal market, including for cross-border users.
-The information covered by this Regulation is already covered in Annex I of Regulation (EU) 2018/1724.
-Annex II should also be amended as to assure that any requester benefits from fully online procedures. - (14) Driving licences should be categorised according to the types of vehicles they provide the right to drive to.
+Therefore, driving training should equip drivers to reduce their impact on emissions as well as to prepare them to drive zero-emission vehicles. - (13) In order to allow citizens and residents to directly enjoy the benefits of the internal market without incurring an unnecessary additional administrative burden, Regulation (EU) 2018/1724 of the European Parliament and the Council provides for access to online procedures relevant for the functioning of the internal market, including for cross-border users.
+The information covered by this Directive is already covered in Annex I to Regulation (EU) 2018/1724.
+Annex II to that Regulation should be amended as to assure that any requester benefits from fully online procedures. - (14) Driving licences should be categorised according to the types of vehicles they provide the right to drive to.
 This should be done in a clear and coherent manner and in full respect of the technical characteristics of the vehicles concerned and the skills needed to drive them. - (15) In accordance with United Nations Convention on the Rights of Persons with Disabilities of 13 December 2006, to which the EU has been a Party since 21 January 2011, specific provisions should be adopted to make it easier for persons with disabilities to drive vehicles.
 As such, with the prior agreement of the Commission, Member States should be allowed to exclude from the application of Article 6 certain specific types of power-driven vehicles. - (16) The minimum ages of applicants for the different categories of driving licences should be set at Union level.
 Nevertheless, Member States should be allowed to set a higher age limit for the driving of certain categories of vehicles in order to further promote